codyzu/resume/README.md

 Laying in bed one night, wishing my resume worked more like code, providing composition and the history of source control, I had an idea... why not just write it in code and use react-pdf to format it?

 ### The stack
-- Node.js >=23.6.0 so I can write directly in TypeScript.
+- ~~Node.js >=23.6.0 so I can write directly in TypeScript.~~ Turns out [jsx is not supported by node.js](https://nodejs.org/docs/latest-v23.x/api/typescript.html#determining-module-system), so we are still transpiling in order to use react + jsx.
 - Typescript to facilitate refactoring when I need to make those pesky tweaks.
 - react-pdf because at the end of the day, I want a pdf.
 - react because this is all about the view and I want the flexibility of components.